delucagiorgio/Boris-the-space-musician/README.md

 $ export FLASK_APP=flask_app.py

-Note: if the structure of the enviroment and the downloaded repository are unchanged, the above line is the correct command to be used from the terminal (executing it from the root of the project)
+Note: if the structure of the enviroment and the downloaded repository are unchanged, the above line is the correct command to be used from the terminal

 Start of the application
 ------------------------